Burn It All Down

 The Supreme Court still enjoys relatively high approval ratings, and liberals in particular have tended to associate it with 20th century wins on desegregation and abortion rights, not its history of upholding slavery, eugenics, and the interests of the rich.
 The deferential posture towards the courts is aided is aided by certain Senate Democrats, happy to perform one-sided bipartisanship.
 Nowhere was this clearer than in Barrett’s hearing, where ranking Democrat Dianne Feinstein literally hugged judiciary chairman and Republican-up-for-reelection Lindsey Graham — who made it onto that superspreader poster for refusing to take a COVID-19 test — after a cloying soliloquy about how wonderfully he had handled the hearings.
 Near-instantly, Demand Justice was calling for Feinstein to be removed from minority leadership of the Judiciary Committee.

 Feinstein is not the only senior Democrat who operates as if the good old days could return.
 For many liberal lawyers, who make up a good portion of Democratic politicians, fundraisers, and policymakers, politicizing the Court is something Republicans do.
-They also, says says Ian Millhiser, author of 2015’s Injustices: The Supreme Court’s History of Comforting the Comfortable and Afflicting the Afflicted (and my colleague at Vox Media) “have a financial interest in the notion that courts are good,” Chief Justice John Roberts has seemed to sense this reputational slippage, making surprise compromises that have often coincided with elections and blunted the angriest criticism from liberals.
+They also, says Ian Millhiser, author of 2015’s Injustices: The Supreme Court’s History of Comforting the Comfortable and Afflicting the Afflicted (and my colleague at Vox Media) “have a financial interest in the notion that courts are good,” Chief Justice John Roberts has seemed to sense this reputational slippage, making surprise compromises that have often coincided with elections and blunted the angriest criticism from liberals.
 “It was not the best sales pitch for my book that immediately after it came out we had the most liberal term of my lifetime,” Millhiser said.
 After initial reluctance, he himself has argued that in the face of structural impediments and outright attacks on democracy, something has to give.

 Barrett’s nomination highlights another asymmetry in the supposedly neutral legal system.
 It’s hard to imagine her Democratic equivalent — a committed movement soldier who Graham called “unashamedly pro-life” — being nominated by Democrats.
 Even when Democrats controlled the Senate, Obama chose for his judges and legal appointees a diverse slate dominated by corporate lawyers and prosecutors with little paper trail; the few who had taken avowed positions as professors or who represented actually unpopular clients paid dearly for it.
 Some, like former prosecutor Sonia Sotomayor, have turned out to be progressive beacons.
 Still, Demand Justice has since proposed that no Big Law partners be nominated by the next Democratic administration, though Melissa Murray, an NYU law professor, former Sotomayor clerk, and Litman’s podcast co-host, has raised concerns that this could inadvertently shut out people of color and others without intergenerational wealth.